DevMinahil/PhpPractice/cardGame/README.md

 - Open phpMyAdmin and create a new database called "Users".

 - Inside the "Users" database, create a table named "users" with the following attributes:
+- Inside the "Users" database, create a table named "users" with the following attributes:
 | Column   | Type         | Collation           | Null | Default | Extra          |
 |----------|--------------|---------------------|------|---------|----------------|
 | id       | int          |                     |      |         | AUTO_INCREMENT |